-The Dubai (DIFC) Branch is authorised and regulated by the China Banking Regulatory Commission and is authorised and regulated in the DIFC by the DFSA as an "Authorised Firm" in accordance with article 42(1)(a) of the DIFC Regulatory Law.
+The Dubai (DIFC) Branch is authorised and regulated by the former CBRC and is authorised and regulated in the DIFC by the DFSA as an "Authorised Firm" in accordance with article 42(1)(a) of the DIFC Regulatory Law.
 The Dubai (DIFC) Branch appears on the list of the entities authorised and supervised by the DFSA which is available on the DFSA's website: www.dfsa.ae.